sumiya11/Groebner.jl/benchmark/arxiv_preprint/README.md

 julia one_script_to_run_them_all.jl maple
 ```

-Internally, this will run `maple system.mpl` for each benchmark system.
+Internally, this will generate `system.mpl` and run `maple system.mpl` for each benchmark system.

 ## OpenF4